raz0red/wiicolem/README.md

       Classic   : ZR           Classic   : ZL
       GameCube  : (n/a)        GameCube  : (n/a)

+## SMB (Network support)

+WiiColEm allows for loading ROMs over the network via SMB.
+To enable SMB support, you must edit the "wiicolem.conf" file located in the "/wiicolem" directory and provide values for the following:

+  * share_ip    : IP address of the computer to connect to.
+  * share_name  : Name of the share on the computer.
+  * share_user  : Name of the user to connect as
+  * share_pass  : Password for the user

 ## WiiColEm crashes, code dumps, etc.

 If you are having issues with WiiColEm, please let me know about it via one